hanyuone/ACT/README.md

 # Abstract Constraint Transformation (ACT)

-A testing and verification platform for AI models based on neural networks, built on a three-tier architecture (front-end, back-end, and pipeline), with native PyTorch support and an ACT intermediate representation (IR) that enables refinement-based precision and supports diverse model architectures, input formats, and specification types.
+A testing and verification framework for AI models based on neural networks, built on a three-tier architecture (front-end, back-end, and pipeline), with native PyTorch support and an ACT intermediate representation (IR) that enables refinement-based precision and supports diverse model architectures, input formats, and specification types.

 ## Quick Start